The Texas

 (Base image from TxDOT; annotations by Brian Purcell)

-This project will also build an underground storm drainage system and sidewalks throughout.
+This project also built an underground storm drainage system and added sidewalks throughout.

 The intersection at FM 1560 South was converted to an RCUT configuration in 2018, and the intersection at Loop 1604 was converted to a displaced left turn (DLT) in 2019, so this will close the gap between these two improved intersections and complete the master plan for this section of Bandera Rd.
 TxDOT plans to eventually continue the RCUT configuration all the way to Triana Pkwy. as traffic warrants.

-An RCUT intersection is also known as a "superstreet".
+An RCUT intersection is also known as a "superstreet" or a "J-turn".

 Typical RCUT intersection diagram